Frequently Asked Questions

 If I’m in my senior year, can I get all the credits I need to finish the degree before I graduate from high school?

-• Probably not.
-It is very important to remember that in the Applied Technology courses, we do not have those programs on campus at Rose State.
-So, you must finish all the career tech program requirements while you are attending career tech.
+You must finish all the career tech program requirements while you are attending career tech.
 This necessitates that you complete the career tech program!

 What about scholarships and financial aid if I decide to continue my education at Rose State?